It’s time to put Bali at the top of your travel diary.

 “If you want to take it up a notch, there’s a session called Sistrum where you lie on a waterbed and a mix of vibrations, sound and light take you on a healing experience.
 I’m told it’s quite full on but I’m trying it next!”

-Fly Jetstar Economy return from Sydney to Bali for 36,000 Qantas Points², plus $243 in taxes, fees, and carrier charges.
+Fly Jetstar Economy return from Sydney to Bali for 36,000 Qantas Points, plus $243 in taxes, fees, and carrier charges.ˇ

 Experience Bali’s ultimate moments with the Qantas American Express Ultimate Card.
-Enjoy up to 100,000 bonus Qantas Points* That’s 75,000 bonus Qantas Points when you apply online by 23 August 2022, are approved, and spend $3,000 on your new Card within the first 3 months.
-Plus, an additional 25,000 bonus Qantas Points in your second year upon fee renewal.
-New Card Members only.
+Earn 100,000 bonus Qantas Points1 when you apply online by 2 April 2024, are approved, and spend $3,000 on eligible purchases on your new Qantas American Express Ultimate Card within the first 3 months.
+T&Cs apply.
+Available to new American Express Card Members only.
 Learn more.
-T&Cs apply.